volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 **Important note:** if union type contains **any**, it evaluates to **any**.

-## Intersection types with "unknown"
+## Intersection Types With "Unknown"

 In an intersection type, **unknown** is absorbed by every type.